mglavey/ReactModal/README.md

 # ReactModal
-Simple site that renders a react modal asking the user 'are you still there?' after 10 seconds.
+Simple site that renders a react modal asking the user 'are you still there?' after 10 minutes.
 Built using ReactJS.

 ### Requirements:
 * Node.js